 - The U.S. Environmental Protection Agency retrieved hazardous containers such as propane tanks and farm chemical tanks that were dislodged by the flooding in seven western Iowa counties.
 By the end of the effort in mid-June, 2,082 containers had been retrieved.
 The containers were recycled or otherwise disposed of properly.

 - The U.S. Geological Service (USGS) has documented high water marks to help document flood levels.

 Disaster Legal Services:

-Survivors in the 10 counties that were included in the presidential disaster declaration can get free legal help with issues such as assistance with home repair contracts and with life, medical and property insurance claims.
+Survivors in the 10 counties that were included in the presidential disaster declaration for Individual Assistance can get free legal help with issues such as assistance with home repair contracts and with life, medical and property insurance claims.
 Survivors can call the legal hotline at 833-885-9876 toll free, 9:00 a.m. – 4:30 p.m. local time, Monday – Friday.

 Iowans overwhelmed by prolonged effects of the disaster can call the Iowa Concern 24-hour line at 800-447-1985 to reach Project Recovery Iowa services or a stress counselor for assistance.

 Iowa Disaster Case Management

 Disaster Case Management is a time-limited resource and process that involves a partnership between a disaster case manager and a household impacted by a disaster to develop and carry out a disaster recovery plan.
 This partnership provides the client with a single point of contact to facilitate access to a broad range of resources, promoting sustainable assistance for an individual's or a household's recovery.
 These services are client-focused and provided in a manner consistent with standards for trauma-informed practice in human services.

 - Contact your local Community Action Agency at www.iowacommunityaction.org.